Bank of Italy: Shareholders

 Banca d'Italia had 300,000 shares with a nominal value of €25,000.
-Originally scattered around the banks of Italy, the shares now accumulated due to the merger of the banks in the 1990s.
+Originally scattered around the banks of Italy, the shares now accumulated due to the merger of the banks since the 1990s and also a number of pension and social security institutions.
 The status of the bank states that a minimum of 54% of profits would go to the Italian government, and only a maximum of 6% of profits would be distributed as dividends according to share ratios.
+Even so, the Bank of Italy stands out among central banks in the Eurosystem as having no state ownership (the National Bank of Belgium and Bank of Greece have mixed ownership).